doyindevops/boostpoint-wordpress-aws/README.md

 This project provisions a **highly available, fully automated WordPress infrastructure** on AWS using **Terraform** with a modular and professional architecture.
 All infrastructure was deployed in phases with structured videos and documentation, following DevOps best practices.

-The entire process has been recorded (voice-free), and will be published as a **professional walkthrough series on YouTube** to visually demonstrate competence, structure, debugging, and end-to-end deployment workflow.
+The entire process has been recorded (voice-free exept the first video where I forgot to mute my mic ❌❌❌(I apologize ahead for that)), and will be published as a **professional walkthrough series on YouTube** to visually demonstrate competence, structure, debugging, and end-to-end deployment workflow.

 > 💡 This repository is built for technical recruiters, DevOps engineers, and hiring managers looking to see real-world cloud automation capability.